ZiadAssem/flutter_application_1/README.md

     flutter pub get
 to get the packages in the dependancies

-Make sure the device connected is Chrome
+Make sure the device connected is Chrome (If you are using vs code, you will find the devices in the    bottom right corner)

 Finally, run the project